Health Care, Education Are Top Priorities in Sub-Saharan Africa

 When asked which among these six issues would be their second priority to improve, publics are generally split between education (median of 30%) and health care (25%).
 Food supply also is seen by many as a secondary priority (16%).
 Government effectiveness (8%), infrastructure (8%) and energy supply (6%) continue to be seen as less important.

 Within countries, there are some clear demographic differences over the importance of certain issues.
 Young people, ages 18 to 29, place a higher priority on addressing education than those ages 50 and older in Tanzania (+10 percentage points), Kenya (+10), Burkina Faso (+10), South Africa (+8), Ethiopia (+7) and Senegal (+6).
-In Senegal and South Africa, lower-income individuals are more likely than higher-income people to say that the food supply should be a top priority (+10 and +7, respectively) and less likely to say education is most important (-5 and -9, respectively).1 Finally, in South Africa, whites (27%) and people who are mixed-race (25%) rank addressing government effectiveness as a much higher priority than blacks (14%).
+In Senegal and South Africa, lower-income individuals are more likely than higher-income people to say that the food supply should be a top priority (+10 and +7, respectively) and less likely to say education is most important (-5 and -9, respectively).[3.
+Income categorization based on income levels that are higher and lower than the median household income within each country.]
+Finally, in South Africa, whites (27%) and people who are mixed-race (25%) rank addressing government effectiveness as a much higher priority than blacks (14%).